eficode/robotframework-oxygen/DEVGUIDE.md

     pass
 ```

   Method `run_locust` can be used from robot tests, and it executes the command which runs the locust tests.
-It returns a path to the locust test results, which is processed by method `parse_results`, which calls `_transform_tests` function which purpose is to transfer the locust result file into a format which can be seen in the Robot Framework result files.
+It returns a path to the locust test results, which is processed by method `parse_results`, which calls `_transform_tests` function which purpose is to transfer the locust result file into a format which can be seen in the Robot Framework log files.

-  Let's create a `tests` folder in `locustenv/locust` .
-Then we write test file `test_locust.py` with following content:
+  Let's create a `locustenv/locusthandler/tests` folder.
+Then we write there test file `test_locust.py` with following content:

 ```
 from unittest import TestCase